atcol/docker-registry-ui/README.md

 which will run the application and automatically register two registries at the hosts `dev` and `prod` respectively, both running API versions v1.
 You must provide URLs that include the API version.

 **Note:** don't use `localhost` in registry URLs!
-The host needs to be visible from the container, so `-e REG1=http://localhost/...` won't work because localhost will resolve inside the container.
-If the host running this app has the registry instance running, remember to use the host's IP: `172.17.42.1`.
+The host needs to be visible from inside the container, so `-e REG1=http://localhost/...` won't work because localhost will resolve to the container's IP.
+If registry is running on the host, then remember to use its IP: `172.17.42.1`.

 ## Volumes